The V&A's Computer Art Collections

 The Computer Arts Society attracted speakers from all over the world to come and talk at its regular meetings.
 As a result, artists and practitioners brought examples of their work to show other members of the group, and slowly CAS built up a collection of some of the most important and innovative computer artists of its day.
 In 2007, the society kindly donated its collection of nearly 200 art works to the V&A.

-This screenprint is the earliest work in the Computer Arts Society collection.
+The screenprint Plastik 1 is the earliest work in the Computer Arts Society collection.
 It was produced by Georg Nees (born 1926, Germany), who is considered one of the most influential pioneers of computer art.
 Nees took part in an exhibition organised by the German philosopher Max Bense at the studio gallery of the Technische Hochschule of Stuttgart in 1965.
 It is said to be the first exhibition of digitally generated computer images.

 The original computer generated image from which this screenprint derives was created using a Siemens Digital Computer 2002, a general-purpose machine that operated at an average speed of 2000 operations per second.
 Data would have been input and output via punched paper tape and punched cards.